BSN Completion Program for the Registered Nurse

 What public health clinical activities would I expect to participate in?

 Clinical activities will vary.
-Experiences would include: immunizations, school nursing, home visits, adult health, child health, women's health, emergency preparedness, environmental health, WIC, other typical public health roles/responsibilities.
+Experiences could include: immunizations, school nursing, home visits, adult health, child health, women's health, emergency preparedness, environmental health, WIC, other typical public health roles/responsibilities.

 What else should I know about the experience?

 Be flexible in scheduling the 40 hours.
 The clinical days may be consecutive or spread out throughout the semester.
-Be sure the schedule you set up is workable for you and approved by the agency and RN preceptor.
+Be sure the schedule you set up is workable for you and approved by the public health agency contact or RN clinical mentor.

-What if the agency wishes to talk with the N 458 Public Health Faculty?
+What if the agency wishes to talk with the N 458 clinical course Public Health Faculty?

 What is the clinical evaluation process as it relates to my performance at the agency?

-The clinical evaluation form (in N 458 course module) will be emailed to your preceptor/agency by the course faculty.
+The clinical evaluation form (in N 458 course module) will be emailed to the public health agency contact/mentor by the course faculty.
 They will be asked to complete the form following your clinical experience and email it back to your instructor.
 This is worth 25 points.

-Guidelines for RN to BSN Public Health Clinical
+Guidelines for BSN Completion Program Public Health Clinical

-The Minot State University RN to BSN online program includes a clinical component in the required Nursing 458 Public Health for Professional Nurse II (3 credit) course.
-This course, along with the theory course (Nursing 457 Public Health for Professional Nurse I, 3 credits) is offered in the fall and spring semesters.
+The Minot State University RN to BSN online program includes a clinical component in the required Nursing 458 Public Health for Professional Nurse II (3 credit) clinical course.
+This course, along with the theory course (Nursing 457 Public Health for Professional Nurse I, 3 credits theory course) is offered in the fall and spring semesters.
 N 458 must be taken the same semester as N 457 or after N 457.
-N 458 course, and is limited to 15 spots each semester.
 N 458 requires 135 clinical hours.
 Forty (40) of the required 135 hours are to be completed in direct public health nursing at an official public health agency.
-Additional requirements for the clinical course must be in place before the student can enroll in N 458.
+Additional requirements for the clinical course must be in place before the student can start the N 458 clinical course.
 These include:

-- ALL RN applicants must complete on the RN to BSN application form, which includes the identification of an official public health agency in their chosen community and state that he/she wishes to complete the PH clinical (40 hours).
-It is the student's responsibility to initiate contact with the potential public health agency and request opportunity to complete the public health clinical (40 hours).
+- ALL RN applicants must complete on the BSN Completion Program application form, which includes the identification of an official public health agency in their chosen community and state that he/she wishes to complete the PH clinical (40 hours).
+Please provide contact information.
+The PH faculty will make the OFFICIAL request for the PH clinical experience

-- If the RN student is from out of state, see the link: Minot State University "State Authorization" (found at the beginning of the RN to BSN online information) to identify whether MSU is authorized to offer the program in that state, or if there are clinical restrictions.
+- If the RN student is from out of state, see the link: Minot State University "State Authorization" (found at the beginning of the BSN Completion Program information) to identify whether MSU is authorized to offer the program in that state, or if there are clinical restrictions.

-- If RN student is from out of state and MSU is authorized to offer the RN to BSN online program in that state, the out-of -state Board of Nursing will be contacted by MSU faculty to identify whether or not the PH clinical is approved.
-Once admitted to the program, the Advanced Standing Director will contact the identified State Board of Nursing and utilizing the "Undergraduate Public Health Clinical Approval Form", identify whether the clinical will be allowed in that state or not.
-If the state does not allow the clinical, the RN student will be required to make arrangements to complete the 40 clinical hours in Minot, North Dakota.
+- If RN student is from out of state and MSU is authorized to offer the BSN Completion Program in that state, the out-of -state Board of Nursing will be contacted by MSU Advanced Standing Director to identify whether or not the PH clinical is approved.
+If that state Board of Nursing does not allow the clinical, the RN student will be required to make arrangements to complete the 40 clinical hours in Minot, North Dakota.

 - If RN student is a licensed RN resident of North Dakota, clinical placements in the state of North Dakota are approved.

 All efforts will be made to facilitate contract negotiations for the clinical experiences at the chosen agency in the RN student's local area.
-Clinical agency contracts (between the public health agency and Minot State University) may take several months and must be secured before enrolling in N 458.
+Clinical agency contracts (between the public health agency and Minot State University) may take several months and must be secured before starting the 40 clinical hours at PH agency in N 458.
 Delay in this process may impact progress in the program.
-Students will NOT be allowed to register for the N 458 course UNTIL a clinical agency is identified and a contract with MSU is in place.
+Students will NOT be allowed to start the 40 clinical hours at PH agency the N 458 course UNTIL a clinical agency is identified and a contract with MSU is in place.

 In the event the identified state and/or chosen public health agency is unavailable/not obtained (for example: No State Authorization, State Board of Nursing limitations, unable to secure a contract), the RN student will make arrangements (at own expense) to complete the N 458 forty (40) clinical hours in Minot, ND at the local public health agency during pre-identified dates.
 Campus housing at Minot State University may be available but not guaranteed.
 Fees for housing are the responsibility of the student.